ChernyshevT/LTPLib_project/README.md

 where `dt` is time step and `seed` is random number.

 #### Search algorithm
-To simulate the collisions, \_ltplib uses Poisson's flow of random events, where collision probability during fixed time-step $\delta t$ is
+To simulate the collisions, \_ltplib uses Poisson's flow of random events[^birdsall1991-2], where collision probability during fixed time-step $\delta t$ is
 ```math
 P = 1 - \exp\left(-n_0\vartheta\delta t\right)